Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Introduction

 \section{Introduction}

 Analysis of parameter importance~\citep{sobol1993sensitivity,sobol2001global,hooker2007generalized,huang1998projection} is a central tool for understanding and designing optimization procedures.
-Over the past decade, techniques for measuring the importance of parameters have attracted considerable attention in the automated machine learning (AutoML) community~\citep{hutter2014efficient,Biedenkapp_Lindauer_Eggensperger_Hutter_Fawcett_Hoos_2017,van2018hyperparameter}, particularly for improving the efficiency of hyperparameter optimization (HPO)~\citep{NIPS2011_86e8f7ab,JMLR:v13:bergstra12a,NIPS2012_05311655,JMLR:v23:21-0888}.
-Given a hyperparameter search space and a set of evaluated configurations, methods for hyperparameter importance (or HPI methods for short) aim to quantify how strongly each hyperparameter influences the observed performance.
-Such information is useful for interpreting optimization runs, identifying critical design choices, detecting irrelevant or redundant parameters, and guiding subsequent search or manual tuning~\citep{melis2018on,10.5555/3504035.3504427}.
+Over the past decade, techniques for measuring parameter importance have attracted considerable attention in the automated machine learning (AutoML) community~\citep{hutter2014efficient,Biedenkapp_Lindauer_Eggensperger_Hutter_Fawcett_Hoos_2017,van2018hyperparameter}, particularly for improving hyperparameter optimization (HPO)~\citep{NIPS2011_86e8f7ab,JMLR:v13:bergstra12a,NIPS2012_05311655,JMLR:v23:21-0888,eggensperger2013towards}.
+Given a hyperparameter search space and evaluated configurations, methods for hyperparameter importance (HPI) aim to quantify how strongly each hyperparameter influences the observed performance.
+Such information helps interpret optimization runs, identify critical design choices, detect irrelevant or redundant parameters, and guide subsequent search or manual tuning~\citep{melis2018on,10.5555/3504035.3504427}.
 As a result, HPI is widely used across various settings, including HPO of machine learning models and HPO algorithm design, where understanding hyperparameter sensitivity is often essential~\citep{van2018hyperparameter,9382913,JMLR:v20:18-444,Theodorakopoulos_2024}.